 The Four Directions Indigenous Student Centre (4D) is operating on an online basis till further notice.
 Four Directions is committed to being of service to Indigenous Students here at Queen's University.
-Here at 4D, we are offering bookable study spaces and laundry, the link to the booking website is in the "Contact Us" section.
-4D will be hosting in-person and virtual programming and events; check our Facebook page for the latest information and details about what's coming up!
+4D will be hosting virtual programming and events; check our Facebook page for the latest information and details about what's coming up!

-- Academic advising, cultural counselling and support are all available.
+- Online academic advising, cultural counselling and support are all available.
 Please email email@example.com and someone will get back to you as soon as possible

 - For Indigenous students looking to access counselling, please connect with our Cultural Counsellor at firstname.lastname@example.org